open-craft/accounting/README.md

 Service accounts also need to be given permission to your (presumably private) Google Drive folder.
 Given the file path examples above, set `GOOGLE_DRIVE_ROOT` to the ID of the folder that *contains* the year folder, i.e. the one that contains `2017`.
 The ID for this folder is in the URL when you're actually looking at the folder in your browser.

 Make sure to set `ENABLE_GOOGLE=true`!

+### Reference

+See `.environ/.env.dev` for more details on each setting that could use a custom assignment.

 ### Setting up Docker